Medical Assistant Programs Online in Washington: Top Schools & More

 In

-To help you launch a search for your ideal online medical assistant program in Washington, here are some of the state’s most popular offerings.
+Many schools in Washington offer the education you need to begin your medical assistant career.
+Here are some of the state’s most popular offerings to help you search for your ideal online medical assistant program in Washington.
 Even if you don’t find the right fit here, you can refer back to these spotlights as a quality barometer when doing your own research.

 Depending upon the Medical Assistant Program option selected, students at Everett Community College can become certified MAs in as few as 15 to 18 months.
 The certificate option consists of 72 credits, but students can opt to go a bit further by pursuing an associate in technical arts (ATA) or transfer degree by completing an additional 17 to 25 credits.
 The school’s program also features a hybrid option that allows students to complete 75% of their classes online if they choose.